capactio/capact/cmd/argo-runner/README.md

 ## Overview

-Argo runner is a [Voltron workflow runner](../../docs/runner.md), which executes Argo workflows
+Argo runner is a [Voltron workflow runner](../../docs/runner.md), which executes Argo workflows.
+It is used as the main Voltron workflow runner

 ## Prerequisites